-Data collection instruments Interviews Reliability and validity Content analysis Observation Spain N = 23 Conjor management and N = 36 Websites of Mexico N = 15 Senior management and official sources N = 29 museums and art centres
+Data collection instruments Interviews Reliability and validity Content analysis Observation Spain N = 23 Senior management and N = 36 Websites of Mexico N = 15 official sources N = 29 museums and art centres

 Key informant interviews are one of the potentialities of this study.
 The institutions and position of both cases are detailed below (Table 3 and 4).